-Topics: Assembling a Toolkit for Effective Malware Analysis; Examining Static Properties of Suspicious Programs; Performing Behavioral Analysis of Malicious Windows Executables; Performing Static and Dynamic Code Analysis of Malicious Windows Executables; Contributing Insights to the Organization's Larger Incident Response Effort
+Topics: Assembling a Toolkit for Effective Malware Analysis; Examining Static Properties of Suspicious Programs; Performing Behavioral Analysis of Malicious Windows Executables; Performing Static and Dynamic Code Analysis of Malicious Windows Executables; Interacting with Malware in a Lab to Derive Additional Behavioral Characteristics

-610.2 HANDS ON: Malicious Code Analysis
+610.2 HANDS ON: Reversing Malicious Code

 Section two focuses on examining malicious Windows executables at the assembly level.
 You will discover approaches for studying inner workings of a specimen by looking at it through a disassembler and, at times, with the help of a debugger.
 The section begins with an overview of key code-reversing concepts and presents a primer on essential x86 Intel assembly concepts, such as instructions, function calls, variables, and jumps.
 You will also learn how to examine common assembly constructs, such as functions, loops, and conditional statements.
-The remaining part of the section discusses how malware implements common characteristics, such as keylogging and DLL injection, at the assembly level.
-You will learn how to recognize such characteristics in suspicious Windows executable files.
+The material will then build on this foundation and expand your understanding to incorporate 64-bit malware, given its growing popularity.
+Throughout the discussion, you will learn to recognize common characteristics at a code level, including HTTP command and control, keylogging, and command execution.